 - You have less regulation over the quality and topic of content because you're not issuing marketing tasks.

 - There is less control over who becomes an affiliate.
-Most programmes just have a set of minimum requirements, and affiliates may also be partnered with your competitors.
+Most programs just have a set of minimum requirements, and affiliates may also be partnered with your competitors.

-- It may be difficult to obtain affiliates without campaigns bringing awareness to the programme.
+- It may be difficult to obtain affiliates without campaigns bringing awareness to the program.

 - Many industries aren't profitable for affiliates.
-If you only offer low-ticket items, affiliates may not join or stay with your programme.
+If you only offer low-ticket items, affiliates may not join or stay with your program.

 - Having a large number of affiliates doesn't guarantee they actually promote your brand.

 - Affiliates may have never used your products or services themselves, despite promoting it.

 Affiliates May Be Right for Your Brand If...

 - You have a high-ticket product that pays a high commission.

 - You are a well-known brand in your niche and your goal is to convert sales over competition rather than build awareness.
 Many affiliates use comparison articles, reviews, and "Best Of..." articles to capture customers that are near the end of the buyer's journey.